clarasoft-it/CFS-400-Clarasoft-Foundation-Server-for-AS400/README.md

 ## What is CFS-400

 CFS-400 is a TCP server platform for AS400.
+More specifically, CFS-400 is:

-This platform enables ILE RPG developpers to create network services that can be used for modernizing user interfaces, enabling native web clients on existing ILE RPG applications and developping your own networking protocols.
+*A generic TCP server implementation that enables ILE RPG developpers that wish to create and expose their own network services

+*A software development kit for ILE RPG developpers who want to create their own TCP clients and services

 ## Building the TCP server and server handler